‘Prayer for the French Republic,’ Haunting, Current, Universal

 Their humorous exchange ends when Daniel comes in bleeding and an uproar begins in the household.
 He has been attacked in a hate crime where the young men who assaulted him yell out epithets because he has obviously distinguished his religious identity with a kippah.
 The arguments ensue and we discover that neither Marcelle nor Charles make an obvious show of their Judaism and that Daniel is the only Orthodox one in the family.
 Molly watches the scene unfold and learns as we do about family dynamics.
 Daniel recently became Orthodox.
 He doesn’t even want to go to the police to identify his beating as a hate crime.
 Though Marcelle insists, Daniel makes excuses that he didn’t see his attackers and the police won’t do anything about it.
 All land on the fact that it will only exacerbate matters in the society and spread more fear.
 The discussion is closed when Daniel insists Marcelle light Shabbat candles.

 Patrick connects present and past during these moments.
-He ruminates about what his great grandparents, grandparents and father went through, touching upon the conversations they may have had, the rationing and revealing the family’s penchant for argument and debate before decisions are made.
-Adolphe humorously suggests that at the reunion when family is together again, after ten minutes of peace there will be arguing and fighting and crying.
+He ruminates about what his great grandparents, grandparents and father went through, touching upon the conversations they may have had, the rationing they went through.
+Furthermore, he reveals the family’s penchant for argument and debate before decisions are made.
+Adolphe humorously suggests that at the reunion when family is together, after ten minutes of peace there will be arguing and fighting and crying.
 We marvel that Irma and Adolphe can sit there and imagine what it will be like after liberation.
 We discover later that most of the family who didn’t escape to Cuba or elsewhere died.
 Adolphe’s fantasy is a manifestation of hope to uplift Irma.
 Their safety in Paris affords them this luxury of hope; meanwhile, Jews died in the millions.

 How are they alive?
 Patrick relates that the superintendent of the building didn’t give Adolphe and Irma up to the Gestapo during a roundup.
 Thus, both escaped in that rarest of occasions; they were protected by other French people.
 However, at this point, they don’t know the fate of their son Lucien (Ari Brand) and their grandson Pierre (Peyton Lusk) who may have fallen into the hands of the Nazis and ended up gassed in a concentration camp.
 But Adolphe and Irma live in faith securely, waiting their return.